bhivam/ToDoJar/README.md

 - Deleting tasks from the list.
 - Choosing an item randomly to simulate picking the item from a jar.
 - Crossing items out.
 - The navigation bar adapts to situations when the window is too small to fit all the items in.

+## Comments
+- I will mainly be putting comments in ToDoJar/index.html, ToDoJar/css/styles.css, and ToDoJar/js/script.js.
+- There will be comments in other files but they will be more scarce because a lot of the code in some other files is similar to the code in these main three.
+  - The Sign Up page will have no comments because it is extremely similar to the log in page.